barbarer/py4e-int/_sources/web/applicationProg.rst

 One of the free APIs has dog facts.
 You can get a dog fact by going to the
 URL: https://dog-facts-api.herokuapp.com/api/v1/resources/dogs?number=1.
 Try entering that in a browser window.
-You can use Python to the get data from the response text as shown below.
+You can also use Python to the get data from an API using a URL as shown below.

 .. activecode:: web-api-get-dog-fact
     :language: python3